WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

    alarms through Terraform.
 2. Propose an initial set of unstable alerts for our ECS services and describe their implementation details.
-3. Describe a plan for stabilising new alarms that includes creating and iterating on run books for each alarm.
+3. Describe a plan for stabilising new alarms that includes the creation and iteration of run books for each alarm.

 ## Prior Art